volkanbicer/blockchain-tutorial/README.md

 # blockchain-tutorial
-This is a basic block chain created from scratch to understand how blockchain works under the hood.
+This is a basic blockchain created from scratch to understand how blockchain works under the hood.

 Features are;
 * Chain details